Emilyhugs/Spike-awareness/README.md

 I mainly relied on [Font-Awesome](https://fontawesome.com/) icons so I didn't include many pictures in this project but I would like to encorporate more in future developments.

 However, I used [Canva](https://www.canva.com/) to generate the logo for my website which is incorporated into my design as the favicon, the navbar, and the call to action button.
 The colours are also used as part of the colour palette for the website.

+I chose to feature a hedgehog as a logo because it visually lends itself to the theme of spiking.
+Furthermore, Animal logos are seen everywhere and are easily recognisable making them ideal for branding on products/social media.
+In particular, I was inspired by the branding and overall design style of [Octopus](https://octopus.energy/).
 ![Logo](assets/images/readme-images/logo-no-background.png)

 # Wireframes

-The wireframes for this project have been created using [Balsamiq](https://balsamiq.com/)
+The wireframes for this project have been created using [Balsamiq](https://balsamiq.com/).
+They show the key features that guided me in creating my website, ensuring responsiveness across different screen sizes.

 **Mobile Wireframe**
 ![Mobile Wireframe](assets/images/readme-images/mobile-wireframe.png)